Rother District

 Rother is a local government district in East Sussex, England.
 Its council is based in Bexhill-on-Sea.
 The district is named after the River Rother which flows within its boundaries.

+The neighbouring districts are Wealden, Tunbridge Wells, Ashford, Folkestone and Hythe, and Hastings.
+Aside from its coast, Hastings is surrounded by Rother.

 History

-The District of Rother was formed on 1 April 1974, under the Local Government Act 1972, by the merger of the Municipal Borough of Bexhill, the Municipal Borough of Rye and Battle Rural District.
-It is one of three districts within the county without borough status and is the easternmost one: the other two being Lewes to the west, and Wealden in the centre.
-The borough of Hastings lies surrounded by Rother.
+The district was formed on 1 April 1974 under the Local Government Act 1972.
+It covered the area of three former districts, which were all abolished at the same time: